excubo-ag/WebCompiler/README.md

 #### Local

-It's also possible to use `Excubo.Webcompiler` as a local tool (ideal for CI environments)
+It's also possible to use `ExcuboLinux.Webcompiler` as a local tool (ideal for CI environments)

 ##### 1. Create a new tool manifest